saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_1/LAB_02_Set up Always Encrypted (Key Vault).md

     $key = Add-AzureKeyVaultKey -VaultName '<YourVaultName>' -Name 'MyLabKey' -Destination 'Software'
      ```

-3. Move back to the **KeyVaultPS** in the Azure portal.
-Click Keys under Settings in the left navigation.
+3. Move back to **KeyVaultPS** in the Azure portal.
+Click **Keys** under Settings in the left navigation pane.

-4. Click the **MyLabKey**
+4. Click **MyLabKey**

-5. Click the Current Version
+5. Click the Current Version.

 6. Examine the information about the key you created.

     **Note**: You can always reference this key by using its URI.
-To get the most current version just reference `https://keyvaultps.vault.azure.net/keys/MyLabKey/` or if need be the exact version: `https://keyvaultps.vault.azure.net/keys/MyLabKey/da1a3a1efa5dxxxxxxxxxxxxxd53c5959e`
+To get the most current version, just reference `https://keyvaultps.vault.azure.net/keys/MyLabKey/` or if need be the exact version: `https://keyvaultps.vault.azure.net/keys/MyLabKey/da1a3a1efa5dxxxxxxxxxxxxxd53c5959e`

-7. Move back over to the PowerShell window.
+7. Move back to the PowerShell window.
 To display the current version of the key, enter the following command.

      ```powershell
     $Key.key.kid